-Buyer means a governmental or business entity or authorized representative of such entity that utilizes the Web Site to purchase Commercial Items from Sellers.
+Buyer means a governmental, educational, or business entity or authorized representative of such entity that utilizes the Services to purchase Commercial Items from Sellers.

 Commercial Items means products or simple services, typically as defined in the FAR at 48 CFR 2.101, solicited by Buyers from Sellers on the Web Site.
 The sale of used or refurbished products is prohibited, unless specifically requested in writing by the Buyer.
 The sale of “gray market goods”, defined as goods sold through distribution channels not authorized by the manufacturer of the goods, is prohibited.

 Contract Type means the Buyer’s request to receive Bids consisting of items that are currently approved on the referenced contract vehicle option as described on the Web Site as follows (subject to change from time to time):